JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 The module is already connected to the iOS project — the Android Studio plugin wizard did all the configuration.
 The module is already imported and used in `ContentView.swift` with `import shared`.

-> If you see an error saying that the shared module is unresolved, run the app.
+> If you see errors in Xcode regarding the shared module or when updating your code, run the **iosApp** from Android Studio.
 >
 {type="tip"}